Do You Know the World’s Oldest Swimming Pool?

 Fun facts about the Great Bath

 • There’s no inlet drain to be found anywhere in the pool, which means it’s unlikely to have been filled by any water system.
 This has led many to think the Great Bath was modified at some point in history, or more likely relied on water from rain and wells, possibly a water room close by.
-That’s a lot of trips with the bucket to fill this pool.

 Purification and Renewal

 People likely came to see their souls, or some spiritual equivalent, purified, seeking a renewing feeling.
 Almost like a form of therapy, not completely unlike a spa.
-If it were meant to be heated, we could have called it the oldest spa in the world instead of just one of the coolest pools.
+Though if it were meant to be heated, we could have called it the oldest spa in the world instead of just one of the coolest pools.

-Get a Pool (or Spa) for Yourself
+Get a Pool (or Spa) for Yourself By Contacting Aqua Leisure

-If not a pool for your personal enjoyment, maybe a spa for your health would make more sense.
-Here at Aqua Leisure Pools and Spas, we have a huge selection of pools and spas across three locations in NEPA.
-There’s no better time to contact us or come check it out.
+At Aqua Leisure Pools and Spas, we have a huge selection of pools and spas across three locations in NEPA.
+There’s no better time to contact us or even stop by to check out our inventory.